Enzyme

 Why Enzymes Matter

 Without enzymes, many biochemical reactions would happen so slowly that life as we know it wouldn’t exist.
-Digestion, DNA replication, energy production—all rely on enzymes to keep pace with the demands of living cells.
 In industry, enzymes are used in everything from cheese-making to biofuel production.
+Even so, digestion, DNA replication, energy production—all rely on enzymes to keep pace with the demands of living cells.
 Understanding how they behave under different conditions is crucial for optimizing these processes.

 How Enzymes Work